What You Need to Know about Korean Business Card Etiquette

 Seniority and age also play a big role in your interactions.

 As you can guess, a business card is a serious matter here.
 It basically represents one’s standing in society.
-You must treat business cards with a certain reverence if you wish to build a productive relationship.
+You must treat business cards with reverence if you wish to build a productive relationship.

 Designing and printing business cards is a good trade to get into, since there’s always demand.
 It’s like they say, “sell pickaxes instead of mining gold”.